amitofsk/dandy/docs/Dandy.md

 ![](./docPics/Section3.4.3.2_step4.png)

-(TODO: Fixme, the figure above is for MicroPython, not CircuitPython) (TODO: Write this code and put it in the microcontr folder.)
-(TODO: Test the code above, I just added the pulldown line without testing it.)
+(TODO: Fixme, the figure above is for MicroPython, not CircuitPython) (TODO: Test the code above, I just added the pulldown line without testing it.)

-#### 5.1.4 Reading data from the computer
+#### 5.1.5 Reading data from the computer

 In section 6.0, we will send data from the computer to the microcontroller.
 To complete this example, we will need to write both Python code for the computer and CircuitPython code for the microcontroller.
 While we're programming the microcontroller, let's write this code.
 <br><br>
-Copy the code below into the Mu editor, save it, and run it.
+Create a new file in the Mu editor and copy in the code below.
+Alternatively, load the `microcontr/serailReadCP.py` example file.

+Run it.
 When you run it, nothing will happen until you send a character from the computer to the microcontroller.
 If the microcontroller receives a character, the internal LED will blink.
 We'll complete this example in section 6.
 <br><br>
 If you close the Mu IDE, the microcontroller continues to run this code.
 If you unplug the RPi and plug it back into your computer, the microcontroller continues to run this code.